 Day 10: Friday 14 September, Antwerp

-- Projects by Piet Boon introduced by a senior designer (by special appointment – to be confirmed)
+- Projects by Piet Boon introduced by a senior designer (by special appointment – to be confirmed in 2018)

 - Farewell Lunch at The Jane restaurant (designed by Piet Boon)

 - Time at leisure